-Fig. 3.12: Distribution of microstates in a system [J97].
-The 16 particles in a confined region (left) have only one possible arrangement (W = 1) and therefore zero entropy ( $k_B \ln W = 0$ ).
+Fig. 3.1: Distribution of microstates in a system [J97].
+The 16 particles in a confined region (left) have only one possible arrangement (W = 1) and therefore zero entropy $(k_B \ln W = 0)$ .
 When the barrier is removed and the number of possible locations for each particle increases 4x (right), the number of possible arrangements for the 16 particles increases by 416 and the increase in entropy is therefore ln(416) or 16ln4.
 The thermal energy (temperature) of the previously confined particles on the left has been redistributed in space to achieve a more probable (higher entropy) state.
-If the new mow added more particles to the container on the right, the concentration for a low concentration.
-The energy difference driving ion movement from a high ion concentration $[Y^+]i$ (lower entropy) to a lower ion concentration $[Y^+]a$ (higher entropy) is therefore
+If we now added more particles to the container on the right, the concentration would increase and the entropy would decrease.

-The Brownian motion of individual molecules has easily the Team and constant $k_B$ is approximately $1.34x10^{-23}$ ( $J.K^{-1}$ ) At 25°C, or 298K, $k_BT = 4.10^{-21}$ (J) is the minimum amount of energy to contain a bit of information at that temperature.
+&lt;sup>1 The Brownian motion of individual molecules has energy $k_BT$ (J), where the Boltzmann constant $k_B$ is approximately $1.34x10^{-23}$ (J.K-1).
+At 25°C, or 298K, $k_BT = 4.10^{-21}$ (J) is the minimum amount of energy to contain a 'bit' of information at that temperature.